thomasvaeth/thomasvaeth.github.io/_posts/2016-02-12-pokemon-react.markdown

 Updated Feb 15, 2016<br>
 The calls to the Pokémon API were taking too long, so I added Mongoose since I was already using Express.
 Everything is being stored in a database except for the sprites.
 You can see the updated project on <a href="http://pokemon-react.herokuapp.com/" target="_blank">Heroku</a>.

+Updated Mar 22, 2016<br>
+I got rid of jQuery.
+I was only using it to make a single request on the PokemonCard and Pokedex components, so I installed `whatwg-fetch` to use fetch instead.
+The script file size went from 1.1MB (371KB minified) to 852KB (295KB minified).